Alumnae Association Board of Directors

 Nash graduated with a B.A. in English with a minor in French and then joined The Coca-Cola Company in 1993.
 In more than 16 years with the company, she has served in a variety of communications roles, ranging from editor to speechwriter to blogger.
 Helen has worked in the the company¹s Archives, media relations, financial communications and employee communications areas.
 Since graduation, Nash has served as class secretary and currently is class president.
 She also helped form After-Hour Readers, a book club for alumnae.

 Lisa Amaker ’07

-A Woodruff Scholar and native New Yorker, Amaker graduated with a B.A. in women’s studies and an Africana Studies minor.
+A Woodruff Scholar and native New Yorker, Amaker graduated with a B.A. in women’s studies and an Africana studies minor.
 Deciding to remain in Atlanta following graduation, Amaker returned to a career in medical education and communications and now leads a national education initiative for medical professionals through the American College of Rheumatology.
 The Lupus Initative attempts to reduce health disparities in lupus, a disease that disproportionately impacts young women, through the education of health professionals to improve disease recognition, treatment and management.
-An active member of her adopted community, Amaker volunteers with several nonprofits, is vice president of her homeowners association in Decatur and sits on the programming board of the Atlanta Animal Rescue Friends.
-She is the proud owner of a rescued dog.
+An active member of her adopted community, Amaker volunteers with several nonprofits, is vice president of her homeowners association in Decatur and sits on the board of Atlanta Animal Rescue Friends.
+She is the proud owner of three rescued dog.

 Jane Bigham ’06

 Bigham graduated magna cum laude with a B.A. in psychology and Spanish.
 After graduation, she worked